Starstream language specification

 - Unary

-==,!=,<,>,<=,>=accept (integer, integer) or (boolean, boolean) and produce booleans. - The boolean operators
+==,!=,<,>,<=,>=accept (integer, integer) of the same type or (boolean, boolean) and produce booleans. - The boolean operators

 !,&&,||accept booleans and produce booleans.&&and||are short-circuiting.